 The InReach Explorer revolutionized backcountry communications with the ability to send and receive texts.
 The InReach Mini continues this, just in a smaller form.
 Texting with the InReach devices is a little different than with your smartphone (no emojis, no media, and no group texts), but it is familiar enough to be easy to operate.

-The two-way texting functionality of the InReach Mini is matched by the InReach Explorer and the SPOT X. The GoTenna Mesh also enables two-way non-emergency texting, but only between users similarly equipped.
+The two-way texting functionality of the InReach Mini is matched by the InReach Explorer and the SPOT X. Similarly, the BivyStick and the Somewear Hotspot offer two-way texting.
+The SPOT X, BivyStick, and Somewear all have limited interfaces.
+Only the InReach devices allow both on-device and app-based texting.
+The GoTenna Mesh also enables two-way non-emergency texting, but only between users similarly equipped.

 The Best Buy OceanSignal rescueME PLB1 has no sort of non-emergency messaging.
 Both the ACR ResQlink and the SPOT Gen3 have only preprogrammed "I'm here and I'm ok" sort of non-emergency messaging capability.

 Garmin programs the Mini to work with the global Iridium satellite network.
 With patience and an understanding of the realities of all satellite communications (i.e., that steep terrain, buildings, and vegetation compromise or block all satellite signals), the Mini works all over the world.